rubenosaka/ruben-gonzalez-cv/README.md

 **How this CV serves them:**

-- Public repository with clean architecture
+- Public repository with clean, practical architecture
-- SOLID principles implementation
+- TypeScript with Zod validation
-- Domain-driven design patterns
+- Simplified, maintainable codebase
 - Comprehensive testing strategy
 - Modern tech stack demonstration

 ## Philosophy

 This CV operates on the principle that **a developer's portfolio should be both a résumé and a demonstration of engineering culture**.
-The complexity introduced by MDX and architectural patterns is a conscious decision to showcase technical depth, not a necessity for the core functionality.
+The architecture focuses on practical solutions that work well and are easy to maintain, demonstrating real-world engineering skills.

 The project demonstrates:

-- **Technical Excellence**: Clean code, proper architecture, comprehensive testing
+- **Technical Excellence**: Clean code, proper validation, comprehensive testing
 - **User Experience**: Intuitive navigation, responsive design, accessibility
 - **Professional Communication**: Clear messaging for different audiences
 - **Continuous Improvement**: Living repository that evolves with skills